iver56/audiomentations/docs/guides/multichannel_audio_array_shapes.md

 This format has the shape `(channels, samples)`.
 In the context of a stereo audio file, the number of channels would be 2 (for left and right), and samples are the individual data points in the audio file.
 For example, a stereo audio file with a duration of 1 second sampled at 44100 Hz would have a shape of `(2, 44100)`.

-This is the format expected by the `audiomentations` library when dealing with multichannel audio.
+**This is the format expected by audiomentations when dealing with multichannel audio**.
 If you provide multichannel audio data in a different format, a `WrongMultichannelAudioShape` exception will be raised.

 Note that `audiomentations` also supports mono audio, i.e. shape like `(1, samples)` or `(samples,)`